Tiinusen/vscode-cultsim/README.md

   * [ ] Support for `Recipe`
 * [ ] Solving Known Issues
 * [ ] Optimization
+* [ ] Kindly ask developers to dump assets with game uncompressed to remove need for using web assets
 * [ ] Add requested improvements
 * [ ] Add requested features